Table of Contents

 These sub-systems can be considered as peripheral sub-systems since they can be replaced in the context of every specific application.
-The concrete input data drivers are responsible for loading of the satellite (e.g. PARASOL, MERIS) or ground-based (e.g. photometer or lidar) data loading.
+The concrete input data drivers are responsible for the satellite (e.g. PARASOL, MERIS) or ground-based (e.g. photometer or lidar) data loading.
 The rest of the system should never communicate directly with the loading driver but always with the abstract input bridge.
-The GRASP multi-pixel retrieval scenario uses multi-temporal data organized in the so-called segments, while the native formats of input data may be in the form of many independent files (orbits for a given period, ancillary data, etc).
+The GRASP multi-pixel retrieval scenario uses multi-temporal data organized in the so-called segments, while the native formats of the input data may be in the form of many independent files (orbits for a given period, ancillary data, etc).
 Therefore, it is the role of the concrete input data drivers to obtain the data in the native format, gather them in a single, easy-to-use object tile, and to present them as if they came from a single data source.
 Also, the input drivers may include some preprocessing of the data, such as atmospheric gaseous correction for satellite data, application of calibration, etc.

 The concrete output data drivers are responsible for the scientific retrieval output products storage.
 They can be declined in several output formats, depending on the needs of the users and of the applications, and also on the requirements of the data centers: HDF, NetCDF, GIS databases, etc. The design of the control unit assures that the rest of the system does not interact directly with a concrete output driver, but with an abstract output bridge that delegates the action of writing to a concrete driver.
 This is because all storage formats are not adapted to all data sources and to all applications.
-In addition, the control unit system allows a straightforward replacement of the storage module by another one if the GRASP retrieval is adapted to a new application or if an instrument is changed in the developed application.
+In addition, the control unit system allows a straightforward replacement of the storage module by another one, if the GRASP retrieval is adapted to a new application or if an instrument is changed in the developed application.

 examples: Some examples of retrieving instrument data

-libs: Bridges to some libraries (facades)
+libs: Bridges to certain libraries (facades)

-src Source code of GRASP software
+src Source code of the GRASP software

-controller: contains the source files used by the controller main program responsible for organizing the calls to all the modules of the system.
+controller: contains the source files used by the controller main program, responsible for organizing the calls to all the modules of the system.

-retrieval: source files used by scientific unit
+retrieval: source files used by the scientific unit

 constants_set: different sets of constants which define main array sizes used in the code.
 The use of this constants allows to optimize the memory used by GRASP for different applications.